harrywu0927/Piano_Rhythm_Game/README.en.md

 Note: The English version is translated by ChatGPT.

+## Game Introduction

+This is a music game developed using the Unity3D engine.
+The gameplay is based on the classic concept of eliminating falling notes.
+In addition to that, it includes features such as a challenge system, leaderboard, and a shop system.

 ## Core Gameplay

 After the game starts, the program loads the corresponding files, and notes will fall on the screen in a specific sequence.
 When a note reaches the judgement line (the time when the note should be played in the music), the player presses the corresponding key to play the note.
 After completing several of these actions, the game ends.
 The program calculates the total score, as well as rewards in terms of coins and experience points based on the player's performance.